 NOTE: Values for the cable list are taken from manufacturers specifications.
 Complex digital communications systems may require adjustment to attenuation values at the higher frequencies.
 Contact the manufacturer for the appropriate cable losses.
-Cable attenuation values can be entered for three different frequencies.

 The Cable Editor is specifically designed to provide contractors, service providers, and network operators with a list of cable types that are tailored to their use.